 Students can use Wixie to combine text, images, and voice narration to share information about themselves and build essential skills for future digital project work.

-Wixie includes an entire folder of All About Me templates you can use to get to know your students and help them get to know each other.
+Wixie includes a library of All About Me templates you can use to get to know your students and help them get to know each other.

 Students create a postcard to share information about an important event or experience from their summer vacation.